diaas-calculator/diaas-calculator-rust/README.md

 - unit test, ci-cd
   - user profile
 - personal recipes (shared or not)
 - personal food items
 - mode compare: food items and/or mix
 - add more details about studies in case links go dead (name, authors, date, journal). new table?
 - special editor profiles who are allowed to update/delete/create food items (with validation of the administrator)

 - Front

   - display details about the types of DIAAS in the detailed view. ex DIAAS-rat-> DIAAS on rodents

-  - contextual help (especially for mobile devices)

-  - add "clear mix" button

 - switch to other age diaas (it is a simple multiplication)
   - search that starts running without entering "search" button (after a pause in typing)
 - more elements translated in the GUI

 ## Translation